-PA’s have always been a job role that is considered a busy one, but lately the trend has been for them to be even busier.
+Working As a PA?
+The Secret To Multi-Tasking!
+Experienced PAs have always been a job role that is considered a busy one, but lately, the trend has been for them to be even busier.
 Thanks to the trend of companies downsizing staff are being asked to take on more responsibility.
-This isn’t often a big problem, but it does mean that you need to become a master of multi-tasking if you want to succeed.
+This isn’t often a big problem, but it does mean that you need to become a master of multitasking if you want to succeed.

 By knowing where you are up to, you should also know what works needs to be done at the start of each day.
 This gives you the ideal opportunity to browse through and prioritise what needs to be done.
 When you’re able to delete work that doesn’t need doing and tick off tasks as they are complete, you’ll find that your working day gets much less stressful.